The Gauss--skizze decomposition is a Goresky-MacPherson stratification: Introduction

 \begin{thm} Consider the configuration space of $n$ marked points on the complex plane, where points are pairwise disjoint, and the stratification $\mathcal{S}$ defined above.
 Then, the thickened strata $\underline{A_{\sigma}}^+$ form a good \v Cech cover. \end{thm}

 In a more global way, what we have in mind is a new manner of defining the generators for $\Gamma_{0,[n]}$, where $\Gamma_{0,[n]}$ is nothing but the orbifold fundamental group of the moduli space of smooth curves of genus 0 with $n$ unordered marked points~\cite{Gro84,LS}.
 This new cell decomposition turns out to have many interesting symmetries (this is the subject of the paper~\cite{CO2}), where we aim at underlining the existence of polyhedral symmetries explicitly in the presentation.
-In this paper we show the existence of a good cover in the sense of \v Cech which we will use, in further investigations, to calculate explicitly the cohomology groups~\cite{CO1}.
+In this paper we show the existence of a good cover in the sense of \v Cech which we will use, in further investigations, to pave the way { towards persistent homology}.

 Namely, to stratify the configuration space $\dpol_n$, we consider {\it drawings of polynomials}---objects reminiscent of Grothendieck's {\it dessin's d'enfant} in the sense that we consider the inverse image of the real and imaginary axis under a complex polynomial.
+In particular, since Gauss was first to discover these special graphs, we call them {\it Gauss skizze} which means Gauss' drawings.

 The {\rm drawing} associated to a complex polynomial is a system of blue and red curves properly embedded in the complex plane, being the inverse image under a polynomial $P$ of the union of the real axis (colored red) and the imaginary axis (colored blue)~\cite{CO1}.
 For a polynomial of degree $d$, the drawing contains $d$ blue and $d$ red curves, each blue curve intersecting exactly one red curve exactly once.
 The entire drawing forms a forest whose leaves (terminal edges) go to infinity in the asymptotic directions of angle $k \pi/4d$.
 Polynomials belong to a given stratum if their drawings are isotopic, relatively to the $4d$ asymptotic directions.
 An element of the stratification is indexed by an equivalence class of drawings which we call a signature $\sigma$.
 A stratum shall be denoted by $A_{\sigma}$.
-Each stratum of this decomposition is attributed to a decorated graph (i.e. a graph where edges are oriented and colored in red or blue; complementary faces to the embedded graph are colored in colors ($A,B,C,D$).
+Each stratum of this decomposition is attributed to a decorated graph (i.e. a graph where edges are oriented and colored in red or blue; complementary faces to the embedded graph are colored in colors $A,B,C,D$).